 The time has come for many North American manufacturers to get back to work.
 The situation will obviously not be the same as it was before.
 Ways of doing things will have to be adjusted.
 In the coming weeks, plants will be implementing a host of new measures to comply with new government rules, particularly in terms of health and safety.
 If this is the case for your company, here are nine tips, based on the principles of continuous improvement (lean manufacturing) that will help you prepare for a safe return to work.

 1– Distancing your employees from each other

-It’s not always easy to maintain the physical distance of two metres on an assembly line.
-Employees often work very close to each other and have little room to manoeuvre.
+It’s not always easy to maintain a physical distance of two meters on an assembly line.
+Employees often work very close to each other and have little room to maneuver.

-By using modular aluminium panels or those manufactured by Flexpipe, these new physical constraints can be more easily met.
+By using modular aluminum panels or those manufactured by Flexpipe, these new physical constraints can be more easily met.
 For example, you can add acrylic panels between employees working opposite each other or a tubular panel, with an acrylic interior, for employees working side by side.
-Acrylic is currently hard to find; you can therefore also hang mica canvases with eyelets on your structure or workstation that are attached to a steel or tubular frame.
+Acrylic is currently hard to find; you can, therefore, also hang mica canvases with eyelets on your structure or workstation that are attached to a steel or tubular frame.

 In the event that you cannot modify your existing workstation, install large panels, either wheeled or fixed, between employees instead.
 Flexpipe offers several such modular panels.
 Why should you choose Flexpipe?
 You can take them down and reuse them to make a cart, for example, when the pandemic subsides.